Ashark/MacOS-prepare/README.md

 0x03 - sigint

+# Close apps when closing window

+To fix macos behavior of minimizing on close, install RedQuits.
+Make sure you go to System Settings -> Security and Privacy -> go to Privacy tab.
+On Privacy tab choose Accessibility, scroll down the list and enable RedQuits checkbox.

+To check how it works, download vlc, open it.
+When you enable RedQuits (open it, check the checkbox in its window saying to activate it), then when you close vlc, you will see that in dock there is no a small dot under vlc entry.

 # Final Cut
 ## Sound Effects
 There are free sound effects for fcpx from apple.
 To download, go to Final Cut Pro -> Download Additional Content -> Final Cut Pro Supplemental Content.